 Nothing about money is set and forget.
 Whether your finances

-include a budget, savings, loans, insurance, super or more, from
+include a budget, savings, loans, insurance, super or more, it's a

 Freshen up your

-If you make the switch to a cheaper loan you should continue
+If you switch to a cheaper loan, stick with your current

-with your current repayments so you save interest and pay off your loan sooner.
+repayments to save interest and pay off your loan sooner.

-Approach your current lender and tell them you are thinking of
+Approach your current lender and tell them you are considering

 switching your mortgage.
 They may offer you a better deal to keep

 your business.
-If not, use our mortgage switching calculator to see
+If not, use the mortgage switching calculator to see

 how much better off you could be switching loans.